Princess Märtha Louise of Norway: Princess Märtha Louise's Fund

-Princess Märtha Louise at a 2006 book signing in Minnesota, US.
+At a 2006 book signing in Minnesota, US.

-Her Royal Highness Princess Märtha Louise's Fund was founded on 15 September 1972 and awards funds to projects carried out by non-governmental organizations in order to provide assistance to disabled children under the age of 16 in Norway.
-Princess Märtha Louise is the fund's chairperson.
+Princess Märtha Louise's Fund was founded on 15 September 1972 and awards funds to projects carried out by non-governmental organisations to provide assistance to disabled children under the age of 16 in Norway.
+Märtha Louise is the fund's chairperson.
 In 2005, the fund had assets of approximately NOK 13,285,000, and total annual allocations came to about NOK 500,000.